ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mqtt/README.md

 Congratulations!
 Now you can control the system ioBroker and receive data via a cloud service!

 ## Changelog
+### 2.5.0 (2022-02-24)
+* (uwesimon/Apollon77) fix test connection with mqtts
+* (uwesimon/Apollon77) ReconnectTimeout is now handled in seconds, so default is 10s instead of 10ms
+* (Apollon77) Correct info.connection object default values

 ### 2.4.1 (2021-11-08)
 * (MichaelDvP) Added wildcard regex for "/#"